How to design an optimal solar PV system

 Roll up your sleeves and learn how to design an optimal solar PV system.
 Get a perfect project layout easily with pvDesign.

-9 Sep, 20
+9 Sep, 20 / UPDATED 31 May, 22

+In RatedPower, our aim has always been to ease and simplify the work of solar PV engineers through the automation of all the different tasks they perform on a daily basis.
 Since the start, our goal was for pvDesign’s algorithm to focus greatly on certain aspects of the design of a PV plant.
 These include the automatic positioning of structures, roads, power stations, cables, and so on.
-Other important aspects are the calculation of cable cross-sections in accordance with different electrical standards, the energy production calculation, the design of the substation engineering, and the generation of all the necessary documents and drawings related to each design.
+Other important aspects are the calculation of cable cross-sections in accordance with different electrical standards, the energy production calculation, the substation engineering, and the generation of all the necessary documents and drawings related to each design.

 So, buckle up and enjoy the ride!